jabbauer/PJM_Sensor/README.md

   - 2-hour and daily forecasts
   - Kinematic modeling (quadratic) with adaptive time and magnitude biasing
 - Tracks and stores the **top five daily peaks** across the season
-- Designed to support **5CP/ICAP tag management** or load curtailment strategies
+- Designed to support **5CP Capacity PLC and Network Service PLC management** or load curtailment strategies

 #### Exposed Attributes:
 | Attribute | Description |